permitta/permitta-core/docs/index.md

 ```

 ### Policy Implementation
-To implement ABAC policies with OPA, we require a `data` object containing the `principals`
+To implement ABAC/RBAC policies with OPA, we require a `data` object containing the `principals`
 and `data-objects` (schemas, tables, columns etc) as well at attributes or groups for each.
 OPA uses the information in the `data` object, along with `input` object to enforce the rules
 defined in the rego policy document.